All the Money in the World: Plot

 After repeated negotiations between the captors and Gail and Chace, the ransom is lowered to $4 million.
 Getty finally agrees to pay, but only if Gail signs over full custody of all of her children to their father, who is in a near-vegetative state due to his drug use.
 Knowing she is really giving custody to Getty, Gail signs the documents, but Getty only provides $1 million, as it is the maximum amount his lawyers can figure out a way to claim as tax-deductible.
 Gail announces she has the full ransom, hoping she and Chace can figure out a way to get Paul back alive anyway, and the desperation of this, coupled with a biting resignation speech given by Chace, unintentionally convince Getty to provide the full ransom and give Gail back the custody of her children.

 Following precise instructions from the captors, Gail and Chace leave the money in a remote location and, once it is counted, receive a call to pick up Paul from a construction site.
 Based on advice from Cinquanta, Paul has run away, so Gail and Chace begin to search for him.
 The captors also begin to search for Paul, intending to kill him, after they discover Chace broke his word by leading the police to them.
 Everyone converges on the nearby town of Lauria after dark, and some of the criminals are arrested, but one of them finds Paul.
-Cinquanta attacks the man in order to allow Paul to escape, and Paul is reunited with Gail and brought to safety.
+Cinquanta attacks the man to allow Paul to escape, and Paul is reunited with Gail and brought to safety.

 When Getty dies in 1976, Gail is tasked with managing her children's inherited wealth until they are adults.
 Getty's estate was set up as a charitable trust, which allowed him to avoid paying taxes, but also meant he could not spend his income.
 He could invest it, however, and amassed an enormous collection of paintings, sculptures, and other artifacts, most of which now reside in the J. Paul Getty Museum in Los Angeles.